-Zotero ships with several popular citation styles for creating citations and bibliographies, and over 6750 additional styles can be found in the Zotero Style Repository.
-All these styles are written in the Citation Style Language (CSL), a format also supported by Mendeley and Papers.
+Zotero ships with several popular citation styles for creating citations and bibliographies, and over 8100 additional styles can be found in the Zotero Style Repository.
+All these styles are written in the Citation Style Language (CSL), a format also supported by Mendeley, Papers and many more.

 With Zotero for Firefox, installing a style from the Zotero Style Repository is as easy as clicking on the style title.

 With Zotero Standalone, you first have to download the style to your computer.
 Right-click the style title and select “Save Link as…” to download the style.
 Then double-click the downloaded file while Zotero Standalone is running to install it, or use one of the alternative installation methods described below.